cubgit/cubgit.github.io/index.md

-A website for my favourite character is currently being built here!
+title: A website for Eric my favourite seafarer is currently being built here!